2025 Recap, Merry Christmas & Happy Holiday!

 Statistics

 As I’ve been predicting would have to happen, stats have finally plateaued out, for now at least, after 15 years.
 15 damn years!
 It’s inevitable when you think about it: It’s not possible to continue to grow forever, in a finite space, with finite readers and new businesses popping up all the time.
-I’m just amazed that we have grown so strongly for so long.
+I’m just amazed that numbers have grown so strongly for so long.

-IMG 0468
+img 0468

 Stats, as of 22 December.
 I’ll update this to reflect final end-of-year data.